la2050/archive/_projects/2015/dome4ahome-a-revolutionary-idea-for-low-income-housing.md

   design will be done gratis and it is intended that a lot of the work be done on a volunteer basis.
 It is intended that every available dollar be put into constructing actual homes.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- We believe we can build at least two homes for $100 K and perhaps more depending on the level of donations.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- Each Dome: Dome Shell and slab $18,200, mechanical/electrical/plumbing $4,050, interior finish $4,225, windows $350, appliances $1,250.
-   Land improvement sewer/power/water hookup, walkway etc etc.$10,000 Total for each dome $38,075 x 2 = $76,150
-   If materials/labor are donated we would like to build three Domes.
 How do you plan to scale the success of your proposal?: >- We would partner with the city of Los Angeles to roll out a larger Monolithic Dome building program.
 We would also look to corporate sponsorship to